Amielle-Inside/RSS-OBS-LowerThird/README.md

 # OBS Live News & Text Ticker

 A simple, modern, and highly customizable scrolling text ticker for use as a Browser Source in OBS Studio.
 Display your own custom messages or pull live headlines from any RSS news feed to keep your stream engaging.
-This project requires no external plugins or software—just OBS and the files in this folder.

 ---

 ## Features ✨

-* **Two Content Modes:** Choose between displaying your own list of custom messages or pulling live headlines from any RSS feed.
+* **Two Modes:** Choose between displaying your own list of custom messages or pulling headlines from a live RSS feed.
-* **Highly Customizable:** Easily change colors, sizing, glow effects, scroll speed, and content without needing to understand the code.
+* **Easy Customization:** No coding knowledge needed!
+All colors, speeds, and text options are in clearly marked sections at the top of the files.
-* **Modern "Gamer" Aesthetic:** A clean design featuring the futuristic "Orbitron" font, glowing borders, and smooth scrolling animations that fit well with most stream layouts.
+* **Modern "Gamer" Aesthetic:** Clean design with a futuristic font, borders, and neon glow effects that fit well with most stream layouts.
-* **Lightweight & Simple:** No plugins required.
-Everything is self-contained in three files (`.html`, `.css`, `.js`) that run directly in OBS.
+* **Lightweight & Simple:** No plugins or external software required.
+Just a single folder and OBS Studio.

 ---